santosh-gs/llm-memory-recovery/README.md

 If you want to start over, prompt `delete all memory` or change `USER_ID` variable to something like `user1`.

-## Prompt Engineering
+## Prompt Engineering (Response + Action)
-* Here, I have used rarely used ASCII characters `þ` and `ÿ` as separators between response and action to be taken regarding memory.
+* Here, I have used rarely used ASCII characters `þ` and `ÿ` as separators/delimiters between response and action to be taken regarding memory.
 * The actions include `add` `delete` `ignore`

 ### `ignore` action